Application Opening Soon

 - One copy of an official high school or college transcript

 - Two letters of recommendation from a professional who is familiar with your academic and/or journalism work (a counselor, professor, etc.).

 - Work samples (in PDF, JPG or link formats).

-You will have to answer ONE of the following essay questions:
+You will also have to answer ONE of three essay questions.